DocVAL: Validated Chain-of-Thought Distillation for Grounded Document VQA: Introduction

-Our key insight is that spatial reasoning can be effectively distilled when four conditions hold: \textbf{(1)}~teacher reasoning is expressed as explicit spatial descriptions rather than opaque coordinate sequences, making the spatial logic interpretable; \textbf{(2)}~training data is filtered through multi-aspect validation that removes hallucinated coordinates and inconsistent spatial relations; \textbf{(3)}~students receive detailed, actionable feedback that pinpoints their errors (e.g., wrong regions, pixel offsets, or reasoning mismatches), enabling targeted improvement via iterative refinement; and \textbf{(4)}~students are trained to perform pure visual-to-bounding-box mapping without relying on detection at inference time, encouraging strong internal spatial representations.
+\textbf{Key insight.} Spatial grounding can be effectively distilled when four conditions are met: (1) teacher models express reasoning as explicit spatial descriptions rather than opaque coordinate predictions; (2) training data is rigorously filtered to remove hallucinated boxes and inconsistent reasoning; (3) student errors are corrected through actionable, pixel-level feedback rather than binary scores; and (4) students are trained to predict bounding boxes directly from visual inputs, without relying on detection or OCR at inference time.
+DocVAL is explicitly designed to satisfy all four conditions.

-Our primary contributions are as follows: \textbf{(1)}~we propose DocVAL, a validated CoT distillation framework that combines detection-guided teacher generation, quality filtering, and iterative refinement while training students as pure VLMs; \textbf{(2)}~we design \textbf{VAL}, a rule-based dual-mode validator that serves both as a filter for teacher data curation and as a verifier providing detailed student feedback through five specialized modules; \textbf{(3)}~we conduct extensive ablation studies covering detection methods, teacher choices, validation strategies, and training procedures; and \textbf{(4)}~we release 95K validator-verified reasoning traces to support future research on spatially grounded document understanding.
+Figure~\ref{fig:framework} illustrates the DocVAL pipeline.
+In Phase A, a large teacher VLM generates spatial CoT traces that are validated using text detection solely as training-time scaffolding for supervision and filtering.
+In Phase B, a compact student is trained in two stages: first through supervised learning on validated CoT traces, and then through validation-driven iterative refinement using structured feedback.
+In Phase C, the final student performs document question answering with spatial grounding as a pure VLM, requiring no auxiliary models at inference.

+Beyond the training framework, DocVAL introduces a new dataset of \textbf{95K high-quality, validator-verified CoT traces}, each aligned with answer text and bounding box annotations.
+To our knowledge, this is the first large-scale dataset that couples document-level chain-of-thought reasoning with explicit spatial supervision.
+Importantly, our experiments across multiple benchmark datasets demonstrate that \emph{data quality outweighs data quantity}: training on larger but unvalidated reasoning data degrades localization performance, while a smaller set of validated examples yields substantially higher accuracy and efficiency.
+This finding highlights the importance of validation-aware dataset construction for reasoning-based fine-tuning.

+Our main contributions are: \begin{itemize} \item We propose \textbf{DocVAL}, a validated chain-of-thought distillation framework that transfers spatial reasoning from large teacher models to compact, deployable VLMs.

+\item We incorporate \textbf{VAL}, a rule-based dual-mode validator, to adapt validation-driven learning to document spatial grounding by filtering low-quality supervision and providing fine-grained, pixel-level feedback for iterative refinement.

+\item We present a new dataset of \textbf{95K validator-verified CoT traces} for document question answering with spatial grounding.

+\item Through extensive ablations across multiple benchmarks and data scales, we show that \emph{validation-driven, high-quality supervision is substantially more data-efficient than unvalidated training}, enabling strong spatial localization with significantly fewer training examples and without OCR or detection at inference. \end{itemize}